 - Reduced motion: Edzo respects the

-prefers-reduced-motion setting for users who are sensitive to animation
+prefers-reduced-motionsetting for users who are sensitive to animation

 For teachers and parents

-- Use alt text when adding images so learners using screen readers understand what’s in the image
+When creating resources, a few small steps can make a big difference:- Use alt text when adding images so learners using screen readers understand what’s in the image

 - Add clear, descriptive titles to your pages and sections to help all learners navigate your resources